1975 spring offensive: Debacle in the Central Highlands

 The retreat from the Central Highlands became a rout of strategic proportions.
 At least "75 percent of II Corps combat strength, including the 23rd Infantry Division, as well as Ranger, armor, artillery, engineer and signal units were tragically expended within ten days."
 The planned operation to retake Buôn Ma Thuột never materialized simply because II Corps no longer possessed any means to attempt it.
 Buoyed by their easy triumph, the PAVN 10th, 316th and 320th Divisions began to move toward the coast.
 The only thing stand before them was the ARVN 22nd Division, tasked with defending the mountain passes to the coast.
 However, by late March, these PAVN units would make it into Huế and Da Nang.

 On 30 March the 22nd Division was ordered to proceed to the coast at Qui Nhơn for evacuation.
 North Vietnamese forces attacked them there from the north and two of the division's regiments had to fight their way through to the beaches for pick-up.
 At 02:00 on 1 April, what was left of the division was extracted by sea.
 Two regimental colonels, after being ordered to evacuate, refused to leave, preferring suicide rather than retreat or surrender.
-The division's third regiment, the 47th, ran into an ambush at Phu Cat and suffered heavy casualties, losing about half of its troops.
-When it later regrouped at Vũng Tàu, the 22nd numbered only slightly over 2,000 men, its commander also having chosen suicide over surrender.
+The division's third regiment, the 47th, ran into an ambush at Phù Cát and suffered heavy casualties, losing about half of its troops.
+When it later regrouped at Vũng Tàu, the 22nd numbered only slightly over 2,000 men.